AlexanderParker/clacks/README.md

 **Starting a clacks node instance**

     Clacks = require('clacks-p2p')
-    clacksInstance = new Clacks(key, cert)
+    clacksInstance = new Clacks(key, cert, {<options>})
-    clacksInstance.init(options)

 **Interacting with the local clacks node**

     // Enqueue a message into the local queue, to be distributed into the network: clacksInstance.enqueue(message)

-    // View the current contents of the local node's queue: messages = clacksInstance.peek()
+    // Get the current contents of the local node's queue: messages = clacksInstance.peek()

-    // View the current list of peers peers = clacksInstance.survey()
+    // Get the current list of peers peers = clacksInstance.getPeers()

-    // Add a remote peer directly to the clacks instance's peer list clacksInstance.expand(hostname, port)
+    // Add a remote peer directly to the clacks instance's peer list clacksInstance.addPeer(hostname, port)

     // Announce this instance to a peer, and additionally add the peer to the local peers list clacksInstance.announce(hostname, port)

     // Ignore a specified peer by hostname and port clacksInstance.ignore(hostname, port)

+    // Retrieve defined options for the instance options = clacksInstance.getOptions()

 **Event listeners**